2020 All-Pro Team

 The 2020 All-Pro teams were named by the Associated Press (AP), Pro Football Writers of America (PFWA), and Sporting News (SN) for performance in the 2020 NFL season.
 Any player selected to the first-team of any of the teams can be described as an "All-Pro."
 The AP team, with first-team and second-team selections, was chosen by a national panel of fifty NFL writers and broadcasters.
 The Sporting News All-NFL team was voted on by NFL players and executives.
 The PFWA team is selected by its more than 300 national members who are accredited media members covering the NFL.

 For the 2020 vote, the AP removed the offensive "flex" position that had been added to the ballot in 2016, and instead added a third wide receiver to the ballot.
+They also added long snapper as its own position.